JackFrost260/marcianofoda/marciano foda/Assets/WeatherMaker/Readme.txt

 The cloud script now uses a cloud profile as of Weather Maker 3.0.0, all the cloud properties are in the cloud profile scriptable object and cloud layer profiles.

-Cloud shadows are only available with volumetric clouds and perspective/3D cameras.
+Cloud shadows are only available with perspective/3D cameras.

 *NEW* Volumetric and flat clouds are now available in 2D, see DemoScene2D for details.